Particular/docs.particular.net/samples/transient-clients/sample.md

  - samples/show-case
 ---

 This sample demonstrates occasionally connected clients that only need to received event updates while connected.
-In this case it is best not to connect the clients directly to your bus, but instead use a push technology, such as [SignalR](http://signalr.net/), to update clients while they are connected.
+In this case it is best not to connect the clients directly to the bus, but instead use a push technology, such as [SignalR](http://signalr.net/), to update clients while they are connected.

 Clients that received stock ticker updates are a common usage of this pattern, and this sample provides a simple version of that scenario.